 - I have lain here every day for years.

 This is where things get tense: present, past, and future.

 A ring lay on the pillow.

-A dead body is cleaned up and laid out by other people if said corpse was important to them.
-However, after having been laid out the corpse is “lying in state“ to allow mourners to pay their respects.
+A dead body is cleaned up and laid out by other people if the said corpse is important to them.
+However, after being laid out, the corpse is “lying in state“ to allow mourners to pay their respects.

 Previous posts in the series, How the Written Universe Works:

 How the written universe works part 1: the connecting particle